-Brown is now floating a plan to make STRS solvent, but it would take a big bite out of schools’ financing down the road, school officials don’t like it, and its chances are mediocre at best.• The federal government has exempted underwater mortgage balances that are written off by lenders from income taxes, and the state did it for one year, 2012.
+Brown is now floating a plan to make STRS solvent, but it would take a big bite out of schools’ financing down the road, school officials don’t like it, and its chances are mediocre at best.

 However, legislation to extend the tax break became entangled in a political stalemate over another issue, and many Californians who had received mortgage relief were hit with big state tax bills.

 A bill to belatedly erase those bills for 2013 seems to be moving after a months-long delay, but even if it makes it into law, it would compel affected taxpayers to file amended returns and seek refunds.